Value-added tax (VAT)

 The Directorate of Customs controls import, transit, and export and also collects duties, taxes, and various state revenue.
 The general rule is that import duties (customs, excise duties, VAT, and various other charges) are to be paid on imported goods unless otherwise stated in the law.
 For import of some products, other conditions, such as an import licence, may need to be submitted.

 Iceland, Liechtenstein, Norway, and Switzerland are members of the European Free Trade Association (EFTA).
 The EFTA Convention established a free trade area among its member states.
 In addition, the EFTA states have jointly concluded free trade agreements with a number of countries in Central and Eastern Europe as well as in the Mediterranean region, Mexico, and Singapore.
 Also, three of the EFTA states, Iceland, Liechtenstein and Norway, entered into the Agreement on the European Economic Area (EEA) in 1992.
 The current contracting parties are, in addition to the three EFTA states, the European Community (EC) and the 25 EC member states.
 Iceland also has a bilateral agreement with its two neighbouring countries, Greenland and Faeroe Islands.

 A municipal property tax is applied annually on the assessed value of real estate in Iceland.

-Stamp duty is levied on documents regarding change of ownership of real estate and land and ships registered in Iceland.
+Stamp duty is levied on documents regarding change of ownership of real estate and land.
 However, stamp duty is not applicable when the change of ownership is related to a merger or division of a company.

 The stamp duty rate is 0.8% and 1.6%, depending on whether the rightful owner is an individual or a legal entity.